 gNB-DUs sharing the same physical cell resources receive via F1-C information enabling identifying broadcast MBS sessions providing identical content.

+For location dependent MBS sessions, the gNB-DU may apply MBS Session resource sharing for broadcast MBS sessions if the location dependent MBS Service Area information, as received from the 5GC, provided for the broadcast MBS session, are identical.

-Applying resource efficiency for RAN Sharing with multiple cell-ID broadcast
+While applying resource efficiency for RAN Sharing with multiple cell-ID broadcast

-- resolve different QoS requirements received from the participating 5GCs in an implementation specific way.
+- different QoS requirements received from the participating 5GCs are resolved in an implementation specific way.

-Editor’s Note: Whether specific text for location dependent MBS sessions is necessary is FFS.
+- for local or location dependent MBS sessions the respective MBS service area configurations provided by the participating 5GCs are observed.

 ------------End of the Change-----------------